xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 published: true
 order: 120
 ---
-_This section is currently a draft.
-Material may not yet be complete, information may presently be omitted, and certain parts of the content may be subject to radical, rapid alteration._

 ## Video guide

 This video captures the process of adding a new product in X-Cart 5.3.x.